German antitrust watchdog launches probe into Amazon

 Amazon’s German division was not immediately available for comment.

 Germany is Amazon’s second biggest market.
-It has faced a long-running battle with unions in the country over pay and conditions for logistics workers, who staged another round of strikes last week.
+It has faced a long-running battle with unions in the country over pay and conditions for logistics workers, who staged another round ofuse strikes last week.

 The country’s antitrust watchdog is also investigating Facebook (FB.O) after finding that the social media giant abused its market dominance to gather data on people without their knowledge or consent.